oessayeg/philosophers/README.md

 - [Starvation](https://en.wikipedia.org/wiki/Starvation_(computer_science))

 ### The problem
-   - hello

-   There is n philosophers sitting around a table.
+   * There is n philosophers sitting around a table

-    * There are as many forks as philosophers and a bowl of spaghetti.
+   * There are as many forks as philosophers and a bowl of spaghetti
    * Philosophers can be in 3 states : eating, sleeping or thinking state.
     * Philosophers can eat only if they have two forks.
     * Philosophers are threads (processes for the bonus part), forks are mu texes (semaphores for the bonus part).